NVISION Centers

 Success Rates of LASIK

-LASIK surgery has a patient satisfaction rate of 99%.
-It is widely considered to be safe, by both the FDA and experts in the field.
+LASIK surgery has a very high patient satisfaction rate, which is significant.
+It is widely considered safe by both the FDA and relevant experts in the field.

 Costs of LASIK Surgery for Astigmatism